Authentic Hyderabadi Dum ka Chicken | 100% Shaadiyon wala Dum ka Chicken recipe

 About the Recipe

-After the first attempt, Dum ka Murgh is one of the most favorite chicken dishes in my family.
+After the first attempt, Dum ka Murgh is one of the favorite chicken dishes in my family.
 It is also on top of the menu items when I have guests at home.

 Try the recipe and I promise the result is amazing.
 Spell-bind your guests with its interesting flavors and exotic taste.